Mainland Regional student organizes blood drive in Northfield

 The Red Cross is always looking to increase donations, and a shortage has become even more evident since the COVID-19 pandemic started last year.

-She had to find a suitable location to, find volunteers to help, publicize the drive and organize a recruitment team.
+She had to find a suitable location, find volunteers to help, publicize the drive and organize a recruitment team.
 Between family and friends, she checked off all the boxes.

-Signs encouraging potential donors to schedule an appointment for the July 29 Red Cross Blood Drive are in many store fronts and restaurants, as well as text messages and emails.
+Signs encouraging potential donors to schedule an appointment for the July 29 Red Cross Blood Drive are in many local storefronts and restaurants, as well as text messages and emails.

-She even called on some community partners to donate to the cause and Chester’s Pastry Pantry in Somers Point along with Wawa in Northfield offered to have something for the donors to eat and drink when they finish donating.
+She even called on some community partners to donate to the cause, and Chester’s Pastry Pantry in Somers Point and Wawa in Northfield offered to have something for the donors to eat and drink when they finish donating.

 “I like to think my grandmother would be proud that we are paying it forward and helping others just as others helped her when she was sick,” Julianna said.

-The Leaders Save Lives Blood Drive is being held from 2-7 p.m.
+The Leaders Save Lives Blood Drive will be held from 2 to 7 p.m.
 July 29 at Beth Israel Synagogue, 2501 Shore Road in Northfield.
-To schedule an appointment, call 1-800-RED CROSS or register online at RedCrossBlood.org and search by sponsor code: LSL Northfield.
+To schedule an appointment, call 800-RED CROSS or register at RedCrossBlood.org and search by sponsor code LSL Northfield.

 All donors will receive a $10 Amazon gift card in the mail compliments of the Red Cross and be registered for a chance to win free gas for a year.